rameenbabar/Building-a-Near-Real-Time-Data-Warehouse-for-METRO-Store-using-MESHJOIN-in-Java/README.md

+# Building a Near Real Time Data Warehouse for METRO Store using MESHJOIN in Java

 # Overview
 This project demonstrates the development of a near-real-time Data Warehouse (DW) prototype for the METRO shopping store in Pakistan, showcasing how transactional data can be processed, enriched, and analyzed using a Java-based implementation of the extended MESHJOIN algorithm.